To apply to the Cardiovascular Invasive Specialist Program, you must have:

 Students must maintain a grade of greater than 70 percent in each core course in each element of their academic and clinical performance in each semester.
 For any deficiency, remediation may include independent course work, formal warning, probation or dismissal from the program.

 Transfer student policy

-Transfer students must submit a Minnesota College Admission Form, an official transcript of high school credits, and official transcripts from all colleges previously attended.
-Generally, courses from other colleges in which you have earned at least a grade of "C" will be accepted if those courses fit the program curriculum.
+Transfer students must submit a Minnesota College Admission Form, an official transcript of high school credits and official transcripts from all colleges previously attended.
+Generally, courses from other colleges in which you have earned at least a grade of C are accepted if those courses fit the program curriculum.

 Rochester Community and Technical College makes the final decision regarding which general education courses may be transferred to the Cardiovascular Invasive Specialist Program.